fishforwish/fgc/notes.md

 + att (gender awareness: no=0, DK=1 and yes=2):  the higher the score is, the LESS aware of gender equality a woman feels.
 FGC bene (no=0, yes=1):  the higher the score, the stronger in believing FGC beneifts.
 Media use (not at all=0..., almost everyday=3):  the higher the score, the more in using media.
 + Cluster is treated as the only random effect; while ethinicity and religion are fixed.
 + We used score (instead of PCA) to represent Media use, FGC benefits, gender awareness.
-* to include wealth, and education at the community level.
++ to include wealth, and education at the community level.
-* to make ethnicity a random because we don't need the power for the result.
++ to make ethnicity a random because we don't need the power for the result.
 We have enough levels for our reason; and we are not particularly interested in ethnicity for our study.
-BUT we latter decided to put it back as fixed.
+BUT we latter decided to put it back as a fixed variable.
++ We decided to run versionso our two main models, but without group level covariates.
+(Apr 20, 15)